medusajs/medusa/docs/content/modules/carts-and-checkout/backend/add-payment-provider.md

 :::tip

 Following the naming convention of Services, the name of the file should be the slug name of the Payment Processor, and the name of the class should be the camel case name of the Payment Processors suffixed with “Service”.
-In the example above, the name of the file should be `my-payment.js`.
+In the example above, the name of the file should be `my-payment.ts`.
 You can learn more in the [service documentation](../../../development/services/create-service.md).

 :::